- USD Coin is a stablecoin which is pegged to the US dollar. It is managed by Circle and Coinbase.

 USD Coin (USDC) is a relatively fresh stablecoin pegged to the US dollar.
 It was launched on September 26, 2018, in collaboration between Circle and Coinbase.
 USDC is an alternative to other USD backed cryptocurrencies like Tether (USDT) or TrueUSD (TUSD).

 In a nutshell, USD Coin is a service to tokenize US dollars and facilitate their use over the internet and public blockchains.
-Besides, USDC is tokens can be changed back to USD any time.
+Besides, USDC tokens can be changed back to USD at any time.
 The execution of issuing and redeeming USDC tokens is ensured with ERC-20 smart contract.